 As the healthcare industry evolves, one thing is certain: telehealth is here to stay.
-In fact, we believe that telepsychiatry will revolutionize the way healthcare organizations approach behavioral health.
+In fact, we believe that telepsychiatry is revolutionizing the way healthcare organizations approach behavioral health.

-Below we share five ways telepsychiatry will shape the future of behavioral healthcare and how your healthcare organization can prepare to thrive in this new normal.
+Below we share five ways telepsychiatry is shaping the future of behavioral health and how your organization and patients can benefit.

 Telepsychiatry is far from new.
 Before the COVID-19 pandemic, Iris Telehealth worked with healthcare organizations to leverage telepsychiatry to provide quality behavioral health care.